Using Key Performance Indicators to Track Asset Criticality

 Key Performance Indicators (KPIs) for Maintenance Management

-Key performance indicators that are process-related are known as leading KPIs.
+Process-related key performance indicators are known as “Leading KPIs”.
 A well-developed maintenance process forms the foundation for all organizational maintenance functions.
-Here are some examples of leading key performance indicators:
+Examples of leading key performance indicators:

 - Business goals and objectives